Freedom469/math-skills/README.md

 make

-This will compile the source code and create an executable named programName.
+This will compile the source code and create an executable named program.

 ## License
 This program is provided under the MIT License.